The Logos: The Meletic Testament (Chapter 5 The Exile)

 111. In Pergamon, he visited the great library, where the scrolls were guarded like ancient treasures.
 He donated fragments of his own writings along his path, unsigned, so that they might survive without persecution.

 113. You speak too freely, and freedom is dangerous.
-You must be aware of that— the official warned.
+You must be aware of that—the official warned.

 114. Asterion smiled and replied to the official—Then let danger be the price of the truth.

 115. He never stayed long in one place as was his custom, believing that thought must remain in active motion.
 His exile was not a retreat, but a genuine campaign of ideas, waged without banners or blades.
+There were moments when people who rejected him would say to him—Go to whence you came!

 117. I compiled his letters sent to me into a secret anthology, shared amongst his students in hidden gatherings.
+I was a witness to his wonderful brilliance.

 118. They read his words by candlelight, whispering them like scrolls of reason and wisdom.
+Each time that he was approached by a man or woman, he did not avoid either of them, because of who that person was.

 119. Asterion’s exile became a living movement, not of sheer rebellion, but of awakening.
 And even though Athens had cast him out like a criminal, the world had begun to listen to the sage.
+He wrote to me.

-121. There is a strange comfort in their constancy, as if the cosmos itself remains untouched by the shifting tides of empire and exile, offering a silent reminder that truth, like starlight, endures beyond the reach of decree.
+121. There is a strange comfort in their constancy, as if the cosmos itself remains untouched by the shifting tides of empire and exile, offering a silent reminder that the truth, like starlight, endures beyond the reach of decree.

 122. The people here speak often of gods and emperors, their voices filled with reverence and fear, yet seldom do they speak of virtue without trembling, as though goodness itself were a dangerous thing to name aloud.